qcubed/qcubed/install/project/assets/_readme.txt

-A convenient place to put files that you add to your project.
-Only the Plugins directory is required if you have installed plugins.
-Be sure to make the Plugins directory writable by the browser when installing plugins.
+A convenient place to put utility files that need to be accessed directly by the browser.